SpeciesFileGroup/install_taxonworks/development/native/macos.md

 rvm install 2.1.5
 ```

-Now it is time to install the required gems
+Now it is time to install the required gems and npm dependencies
 ```
 cd ..
 cd taxonworks
 bundle
+yarn
 ```

 Create a postgres role for taxonworks